powsybl/powsybl-tutorials/metrix/src/main/README.md

 ## 5- OPF mode: Optimize all actions

-### Action 5A - Configure adjustable groups in preventive
+### Action 5A - Configure adjustable units in preventive

 #### Goal: